underscoreio/underscoreio/src/_posts/2018-12-21-talks-roundup.md

 He then implemented a toy deep learning system in Scala, and speculated a bit on the future of deep learning frameworks and the rise of "differentiable programming".

+# Atlas: A voyage of discovery on the high seas of scripting

+### Dave Gurnell, Scalar

+<iframe width="560" height="315" src="https://www.youtube.com/embed/I6xaMkTeujw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Dave described the design, motivation, and implementation of Atlas, a scripting language written in Scala.
+He discussed the use of functional techniques to implement interesting details including parsing, sandboxing, monitoring, and interaction with the host environment.
+This is a lovely look at Scala for an interesting and slightly out-of-the-ordinary application.